YijinLiu-Lab/corresnet/README.md

 ## Contributing
 Contributions to this repository are always welcome.
 Examples of things you can contribute:

- 1.Accuracy Improvements.
+* Accuracy Improvements.
- 2.Training on your own data and release the trained models.
+* Training on your own data and release the trained models.
- 3.Visualizations and examples.
+* Visualizations and examples.